Breadleaf/resume/resume_software.typ

       Advised on *Python*, *Flask*, *Hardware* configuration, and industry programming practices.
     ],
     [
-      Developed and open-sourced a *Python* tool for importing *Jupyter Notebooks*, streamlining data science workflows.
+      Developed and open-sourced a *Python* tool for importing *Jupyter Notebooks*.
     ],
   ),
 )